Željko Bebek: Early years

-Bebek was born in Sarajevo, PR Bosnia and Herzegovina, FPR Yugoslavia to Bosnian Croat parents Zvonimir and Katarina.
+Bebek was born in Sarajevo, PR Bosnia and Herzegovina, FPR Yugoslavia to parents Zvonimir and Katarina.
+His family were Herzegovinian Croats originating near Ljubuški.
 He showed an early interest in music, entertaining his mother's house guests by singing songs he had been hearing on the radio.
 He also experimented with harmonica but abandoned it in third grade of primary school, preferring to play guitar and sing along.
 His teacher, however, discouraged such intentions so Željko ended up playing mandolin instead.
 He soon became the school's best mandolin player and was allowed to play guitar as a reward.

 At age sixteen, Bebek began taking the stage at Eho 61, an open mic club-like school activity for the musically inclined students of Sarajevo's Second Gymnasium.
 A couple of years earlier, the same stage had seen a performance by teenage Kornelije Kovač who would later also go on to become a famous musician and composer.

 Bebek's next musical activity came in a nameless band with Šento Borovčanin and the Redžić brothers—Fadil and Zoran.
 Bebek carried on playing with the band until Fadil Redžić left to join Indexi.